Moduli of real pointed quartic curves: Moduli of del Pezzo pairs

 The smooth points of an irreducible plane cubic admit a group law.
-For smooth cubics this is well known and a similar construction can be applied to singular cubics.
-We briefly recall this construction.
-Let $Y$ be a irreducible plane cubic curve and $\mathcal{O}$ be an inflection point of $Y$.
+For smooth cubics this is well known.
+A similar construction for the group law can be applied to singular irreducible cubics as follows.
+Let $Z$ be a irreducible plane cubic curve and let $O$ be an inflection point of $Z$.
 The map